TukuToi/better-wp-plugin-boilerplate/README.md

 # What About New Features?

-Submit your idea to the [Discussions](https://github.com/TukuToi/better-wp-plugin-boilerplate/discussions) for the community to approve. each Idea needs at least 2 distinct thumbs up (*additional* to the OP) to be considered for implemenation.
+Submit your idea to the [Discussions](https://github.com/TukuToi/better-wp-plugin-boilerplate/discussions) for the community to approve.
+Each Idea needs at least 2 distinct thumbs up (*additional* to the OP) to be considered for implemenation.

-Additionally to the Discussions Post, if you have working code to implement your Idea, please add a PR.
+Additionally to the Discussions Post, if you have working code to implement your Idea, please add a PR **to the develop branch**.
 PR'd ideas still need at least 2 additional thumbs up in the Discussion post to be merged.

-Note that in special cases (security, yada yada) we may or may not merge the code and may or may not add or remove features discussed at our own will, independent from the amoung of thumbsup.
+Note that in special cases (security, quality, yada yada) we may or may not merge the code and may or may not add or remove features discussed at our own will, independent from the amoung of thumbsup.

 ## Documentation, FAQs, and More